Endymion (Simmons novel)

 Endymion is the third science fiction novel by American writer Dan Simmons, first published in 1996.
-Part of his Hyperion Cantos fictional universe, it centers on the new characters Aenea and Raul Endymion, and was well received, like its predecessors Hyperion and The Fall of Hyperion.
-Within a year of its release, the paperback edition had gone through five reprints.
+It is also the third book in his Hyperion Cantos fictional universe, centered on the new characters Aenea and Raul Endymion.
 The novel was shortlisted for the 1997 Locus Award.

 Plot

 Background

-274 years ago, Hegemony CEO Meina Gladstone ordered the destruction of all farcaster portals to stop the TechnoCore from eliminating humankind.
-This resulted in the collapse of civilization on most planets.
-Brawne Lamia, pregnant by the first John Keats cybrid, gave birth to a daughter called Aenea.
-Lamia died when Aenea was still young, and Silenus raised her.
+274 years before the novel opens, Hegemony CEO Meina Gladstone ordered the destruction of all farcaster portals to stop the TechnoCore, which was believed to be located within the farcaster network, from eliminating humankind.
+This event, known as the Fall, resulted in the collapse of civilization on many planets.
+Brawne Lamia, pregnant by the first John Keats cybrid (a body genetically identical to a human, but occupied by a computer based personality based in the TechnoCore) gave birth to a daughter called Aenea.
+Lamia died when Aenea was still young.
 When Aenea was twelve years old, she entered the Time Tombs and disappeared into the future.

 Before the Fall, Father Paul Duré was elected as Pope under the name of Teilhard.
 When he died unexpectedly, Lenar Hoyt was resurrected from their shared body and elected Pope.
-The Church developed a new technology that improved the results of the resurrection, so Catholics who accepted the cruciform became virtually immortal.
-With help of its military forces (the Pax), the Catholic Church filled the void left by the Hegemony after the Fall.
-With each subsequent death, Hoyt was resurrected, and Father Duré never again appeared in the public eye.
+The Church claimed to have developed a new technology that enabled resurrection of those who had accepted the attachment of a "cruciform" to their body, becoming virtually immortal.
+With help of its military forces the Catholic Church filled the void left by the Hegemony after the Fall.